alexqu0822/alaChat/README.md

-# alaChat_Classic
+# alaChat

-alaChat_Classic for WOW Classic 60
+Chat addon for 'World of Warcraft'